mristau71/sparkify-etl/README.md

 - PostgreSQL 9.5.4.
 [Installation](https://www.codementor.io/@engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb).

 **The above could not be tested, as there were problems installing the psycopg2 library with pip3.
 I will be using Udacity's project workspace to develop the project and use this git project solely to track the development.**

+### How to Run

+For the initial database creation, run `python create_tables.py`.

+To run the ETL, run `python etl.py`.

+### Test and Helper Files

+The `test.ipynb` file is used to verify the records that have been loaded into the database.

+The `etl.ipynb` file is used to test implementation of specific functions that are used in the `etl.py`.

+The `sql_queries.py` file is a helper file that contains the queries to create/drop tables, insert records, and select a result set from the database.